TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 12/Deuteronomy 12.25.md

 ---

-Thou shalt not eat it; that it may go well with thee, and with thy children after thee, when thou shalt do that which is right in the eyes of Jehovah.
+You shall not eat it; that it may go well with you, and with your children after you, when you shall do that which is right in the eyes of Yahweh.